Welcome to Amersham Museum’s “giant scrap-book”

 Helpful tip: to find a particular house, person or street, try using the SEARCH box in the left hand column of every page (or below on mobile phones).

-Although we call it the history section of this website, it does not pretend to provide a full history of the town; for that we recommend Julian Hunt’s excellent book A History of Amersham, which is available from Amersham Museum and bookshops.
+Although we call it the Amersham History section of this website, it does not pretend to provide a full history of the town; for that we recommend Julian Hunt’s excellent book A History of Amersham.
 This section is more like a well-indexed, searchable and ever-expanding giant scrap-book, telling the stories of people who have lived in the town, often in their own words.
+Click here to find out how to carry out personal research into your house or family.

 “Enjoyed our visit to this wonderful interactive museum where you are positively encouraged to touch things!”